mohamedfattouh74/Car-Agency/README.md

 # Car Agency
-A simple fully responsive website for a fictional car agency carrying some of the real world cars of different brands.
+A simple fully responsive website for a Car Agency carrying some of the real world cars of different brands.

 ## Tools used:
 * HTML